BLOGVisual Identity Systems: The Designer’s Quickstart Guide

 It’s important to add something similar to what is pictured above.
 Atlassian does a great job of displaying what to do and what not to do.

-This is especially important to ensure consistency is accomplished across all platforms, channels, and your website.
 This section should cover your color palettes, icon sizes, and types, grid sizes, and any other visual aspects of your design system.

 Before building your foundation in your visual identity system, we recommend you create a brand style guide, which is a set of rules and guidelines on logo usage, typography, illustration styles, and other essential design components.